Why is the Cybertruck so Cheap?

 At $39 000, the Tesla Cybertruck will be sold at the same price as Tesla Model 3, a considerably smaller car.
 It is also extremely competitive price wise against traditional internal combustion engine trucks, which is something I think surprised a lot of people.

 But is it actually cheap?

-Now, there have been commentators online disputing this but they tend to do an apples to oranges comparison.
+Before answering that question, I have to address some popular claims that the Cybertruck isn’t cheap at all.
+When making comparisons we need to make apples to apples comparisons.
 It is true that the cheapest Ford F-150 — which Tesla is trying to compare themselves to — has a lower starting price.

 However, that is deceptive.
 The cheapest Ford F-150 starts at around $29 000, hence seemingly $10 000 cheaper, but this truck can only fit 2–3 passengers.
 The length of the bed behind the truck is also just 5.5 feet.

 The Cybertruck, by contrast, comes with a bed (the vault) which is 6.5 feet long and can fit 6 people comfortably.
 Yes, people who have taken a ride in the Cybertruck remark on how spacious it is inside.
 A lot of that is due to the use of a unibody exoskeleton, rather than a body-on-frame design used by Ford.